Stories of an innocent in the days of rampant police corruption

-books on the Mercedes SLK, life in the police service, the Rover V8 engine and a blogs on various motoring matters.
+e-Books on the Mercedes SLK, life in the police service, Rugby Union for the bewildered and a blog on various motoring matters.

-Then there are the two Forces books, the first being Both Sides of the Force, a story of an idyllic and naive chap who joined the police at a time when corruption was endemic.
+Pride of place for this site goes to the two Forces books, the first being Both Sides of the Force, a story of a somewhat naive chap (me) who joined the police at a time when corruption was endemic.
 The way he tried to avoid its dangers, and failed, is described in a way that has earned 4.5 stars on Kindle.
-There is a follow-up book, A Tour of Forces, intended to cash in of the first’s popularity, about the balance of his career, spent in various counties.
+There is a follow-up book, A Tour of Forces, about the balance of his career, spent in various counties.

 I hope you enjoy your stay on Writewheel.uk and, even better, buy some books.